Tucson Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of countries enrolled in the Visa Waiver Program (VWP) may enter for tourism or business without a visa.
+Citizens of countries participating in the Visa Waiver Program can enter Tucson without a visa for tourism or business purposes

 Arrival Process